swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 The card payment credenials can be stored according to the integrator’s data retention policy.

-## SwitchSafe Key
+## Safe Key

 ### Acquiring Options

-CardSavr holds sensitive data in a SwitchSafe object both in memory and at rest, which is encrypted by using two separate keys.
+CardSavr holds sensitive data in encrypted objects both in memory and at rest, which is encrypted by using two separate keys.
 CardSavr stores one of the required keys while the integrator or issuer holds the second key.
 Any card update action requires the integrator to provide their safe key so that, when